When you need to go one step further

 This is for the person who has recently been reduced to "bare bones" budgeting tactics.
 "Bare bones" is always variable!
 Although having always been frugal, when my husband was first without work, we thought some frugal ideas were pretty extreme.
 A year down the line with still very little work, I'm really surprised at how much we've learned and how far we've come.
 We've never gotten to dumpster diving (yet?), but we've had to find ways to stretch cents in order to get by.
 We've also learned to never judge anyone or question their tactics no matter how bizarre they may seem, because we simply never know what lies ahead.
 So, it can be pretty hard to define and offer my best "barebones" ideas, but here are a few:

 - It's great your car is paid off but still seek out ways to save on transportation.
 Public transport, sharing rides with other people or walking whenever possible are great savers.
 Many people throw out old bicycles.
 Pick one up and ride your way to savings and fitness (and feel good about reducing all that fossil fuel pollution too!).

 - Cable's always great (certainly if there is no other reception), but if you're serious about cutting back, it should go!
-Join a library and read or take advantage of the free or reduced movie rental options there.
-Another option is to get an evening job at the cinema or a video rental store to not only earn some extra cash but also see movies for free.
+Join a library and read or take advantage of the free or reduced movie rental options, such as Netflix.
+Another option is to get an evening job at a movie theater to not only earn some extra cash but also see movies for free.
 Alternatively, use that time in the evenings that would otherwise be spent watching TV doing something that could earn some extra money.
 If you're good at something, try to find a way to make money out of it.
 Or offer a service like babysitting, pet grooming, dog walking, typing, tutoring, etc. All these will require is your time.